mysterious-coding/base_entranced/README.md

 * Bugfix for flechette stuck in wall.
 * Bugfix for bots getting messed up when changing gametypes.
 * Bugfix for healing NPCs/vehicles in siege.
+* Bugfix for glitched shield because someone bodyblocked your placement.
 * Bugfix for teamnodmg for NPCs
 * Security/crash fixes.
 * Probably more fixes.